-Squamous cell carcinoma of the skin (SCC): In patients with photosensitivity skin reactions and additional risk factors, squamous cell carcinoma of the skin and melanoma have been reported during long-term therapy.
+Squamous cell carcinoma of the skin (SCC): In patients with photosensitivity skin reactions and additional risk factors, squamous cell carcinoma of the skin (including cutaneous SCC in situ, or Bowen's disease) and melanoma have been reported during long-term therapy.
 If phototoxic reactions occur, multidisciplinary advice should be sought and the patient should be referred to a dermatologist.
 Voriconazole discontinuation should be considered.
 Dermatologic evaluation should be performed on a systematic and regular basis, whenever voriconazole is continued despite the occurrence of phototoxicity-related lesions, to allow early detection and management of premalignant lesions.